Evolution of a Long-Lived Deep-Seated Main-Sequence Magnetic Field During White Dwarf Cooling: Comparison with observations

-From Figures \ref{fig:Bsur} and \ref{fig:emergence} it can be inferred that, if $B_{\mathrm{0}}$ was almost the same for any WD mass, the observed magnetic fields would be weaker on average for less massive WDs due to what we predict from solving the evolution of the magnetic field.
-This behavior is even more prominent in the models in Figure \ref{fig:observations_2} because the equipartition prediction increases with the WD mass, and because the factor of Radius reduction at the magnetic boundary, $\frac{R_{\mathrm{MS,b}}}{R_{\mathrm{WD,b}}}$, is larger for more massive stars.
-In the lower right panel of Figure \ref{fig:observations_2} we compare the range of the observed magnetic field strengths per mass bin; for this, the error bars in the vertical axis cover the whole field strength for the given bin and have as a data point the logarithmic average of the magnetic fields in the bin.
-On top of each bin we plot the model range, where the upper limit is given by the maximum field strength predicted by equipartition and the arrow is at the minimum model value predicted for the age of the youngest WD in the bin.
+From Figure \ref{fig:Bsur} it can be inferred that, if $B_{\mathrm{0}}$ was almost the same for any WD mass, the observed magnetic fields would be weaker on average for less massive WDs due to what we predict from solving the evolution of the magnetic field.
+This behavior is even more prominent in the models in Figure \ref{fig:emergence} and \ref{fig:observations_2} because the equipartition prediction increases with the WD mass, and because the factor of radius reduction at the magnetic boundary, ${R_{\mathrm{MS,b}}}/{R_{\mathrm{WD,b}}}$, is larger for more massive stars.
+In the lower right panel of Figure \ref{fig:observations_2}, we compare the observed magnetic field strengths at each mass; for this, we show the data in the whole mass range of the combined samples of MWDs (black dots) and a data point for the logarithmic average of the magnetic fields in the bins used in the previous panels.
+On top of each bin, we plot the model range, where the upper limit is given by the maximum field strength predicted, and the arrow is at the minimum model value predicted for the age of the youngest WD in the bin.
 We see that the average magnetic field strengths in this 100 pc sample increase with mass, which is similar to what we predict with the evolution models.

+As a more appropriate test of the apparent correlation between magnetic field strength and WD mass, we made a linear fit in the logarithmic space of mass and $B$ for all the data points shown (in black) of the combined samples, which means that we fit an exponential relation characterized by $B\propto M^{a\pm\sigma_{a}}_{\mathrm{WD}}$.
+We find a value $a=4.592\pm0.678$, showing a positive correlation between the mass and $B$, which is true for our fit even if we consider the case where the exponential factor is $a-5\sigma_{a}$.
+In the lower right panel of Figure \ref{fig:observations_2}, we also show the fit made (magenta line) considering the $\pm 5\sigma$ range of the fitted parameters (shaded magenta area).
+This result shows that despite the large dispersion in the data, the positive correlation between WD mass and magnetic field strength might be significant.